In Rainbows: Artwork

 The In Rainbows artwork was designed by Radiohead's longtime collaborator Stanley Donwood.
 Donwood worked in the studio while Radiohead worked on the album, allowing the artwork to convey the mood of the music.
 He displayed images in the studio and on the studio computer for the band to interact with and comment on.
 He also posted images daily on the Radiohead website, though none were used in the final artwork.

 Donwood experimented with photographic etching, putting prints into acid baths and throwing wax at paper, creating images influenced by NASA space photography.
 He originally planned to explore suburban life, but realised it did not fit the album, saying: "The music took a different direction and became much more organic, sensual and sexual, so I started working with wax and syringes."
 He described the final artwork as "very colourful ...
 It's a rainbow but it is very toxic, it's more like the sort of one you'd see in a puddle."
-Radiohead did not release the cover for the digital release, preferring to hold it back for the physical release.
+Radiohead did not reveal the cover until the retail release.
 The limited edition includes a booklet containing additional artwork by Donwood.

 Release

 On 1 October 2007, Jonny Greenwood announced the album on Radiohead's blog, writing: "Well, the new album is finished, and it's coming out in 10 days; we've called it In Rainbows."
 The post contained a link to inrainbows.com, where users could pre-order an MP3 version of the album for any amount they wanted, including £0.

-The release was landmark use of the pay-what-you-want model for music sales.
+The release was a landmark use of the pay-what-you-want model for music sales.
 It was suggested by Radiohead's managers, Bryce Edge and Chris Hufford, in April 2007.
 According to Selway, "Because [the album] was taking quite long, our management were twiddling thumbs at points and they were just coming up with ideas.
 And this was one that really stuck."
+Brian Message, a partner at their management company, said they determined it would cost less than $0.03USD per copy to distribute In Rainbows digitally and would reach 173 countries.

-Colin Greenwood explained the release as a way of avoiding the "regulated playlists" and "straitened formats" of radio and TV, ensuring listeners around the world would experience the music at the same time, and preventing leaks in advance of a physical release.
-He said that the decision had not been made for financial gain, and that if money had been Radiohead's motivation, they would have accepted an offer from Universal Records.
+Colin Greenwood explained the release as a way of avoiding the "regulated playlists" and "straitened formats" of radio and TV, ensuring listeners around the world would experience the music at the same time and preventing leaks in advance of a physical release.
+He said the decision had not been made for financial gain, and that if money had been Radiohead's motivation they would have accepted an offer from Universal Records.